rive-app/rive-wasm/CONTRIBUTING.md

 #### Running the example application

-There's a few example projects that use the low-level APIs and reference the local builds.
+There are a few example projects that use the low-level APIs and reference the local builds.

 1. `cd` into `wasm/examples/parcel_example` to run a simple Rive gallery app similar to the high-level example app, but constructing a render loop manually
 2. Run `npm i` inside that parcel-based project to install the dependencies for the example app